Can An Urinary Tract Infection Cause Leg Pain During Cycling: 7 Reasons

 Change Your Clothing

 Wearing tight or non-breathable clothing, especially in the genital area, can trap moisture and heat, creating an ideal environment for bacterial growth and UTI development.
-Opt for loose-fitting, breathable clothing made from natural fibers like cotton, which allows air circulation and helps keep the genital area dry and comfortable.
+Opt for loose-fitting, breathable fabrics like cotton that allow air circulation and keep the genital area dry and comfortable.

 Changing out of sweaty workout clothes promptly after cycling can also help prevent bacterial growth and reduce the risk of UTIs.